richardwalker3194/checkout-kata/README.md

 ## Your task

 Please [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repo and implement the above requirements spending no more than 60 minutes.
-Please then push your code up to this repo.
+When you've done that please send the url of your solution to your representative..